glennmkhonto/web-application/README.md

     gps_accuracy: GPS accuracy.
     gps_fix_type: GPS fix type.

+# Makefile

+Use the make file to easily use commands to run

 # Launching the Application

 Follow these steps to launch the Vehicle Tracking Web App: